CycloneDX/cyclonedx-javascript-library/docs/dev/decisions/XmlValidator.md

   * !
 DO NOT USE !
 * Any alternative?
 Please open a pull-request to add them.

-At the moment of writing, `libxmljs` and `libxmljs2` are both working on several test environments.
+At the moment of writing (2023-04-21),
+`libxmljs` and `libxmljs2` are both working on several test environments.
 Both had the needed capabilities.

 ### Decision